-Figure 53: Respondents' perception of safety when accessing toilets and bathing facilities location.
+Figure 54 illustrates the respondents' perception of safety when accessing toilets and bathing facilities in their current location.
 Overall, Kopay respondents feel the safest when accessing toilets and bathing facilities, with all respondents from this site saying that they feel safe when accessing sanitation facilities.
 Respondents from Tellippalai feel the least safe, with half stating that they do not feel safe when accessing toilets.